UltramaticOrange/xkcd_news/README.md

 Note how we're using regular expressions to replace both "Hillary" and "Hillary Clinton".

 ## Configure new RSS feeds:
 xkcd_news uses XPaths to identify the various parts of a news article in an RSS feed.
 XPaths are an entire separate topic not covered in this documentation.
-However, you can generally think of them as being like a directory structure where the first item in the path encapsulates the subsuqent items.
+However, you can generally think of them as being like a directory structure where the first item in the path encapsulates the subsequent items.
 So given the XML `<foo><bar><baz1></baz1><baz2>Hi!</baz2></bar></foo>`, the XPath `/foo/bar/baz2` would point us at the data in the `baz2` item and `/foo/bar/baz2/text()` would give us just the text `Hi!`

 By default, xkcd_news comes configured with several RSS feeds including Google News and Al Jazeera.
 To add additional RSS feeds, the `feeds.yaml` configuration file needs to be modified.
 It is recommended to begin by copying a configuration that is known to be working and modifying it for the new RSS feed.
 Because RSS is a well specified format, there should be very little that will need to be changed.
 Let's start with the existing Al Jazeera configuration and modify it for the Washington Post.